enigmatic-code/lattice_circles/README.txt

     The following searches have currently been completed:

-      All minimal circles with r <  4621
+      All minimal circles with r <  4650
       All minimal circles with r <  5015 and n >  48
       All minimal circles with r <  7968 and n >  80
       All minimal circles with r < 13832 and n > 112
-      All minimal circles with r < 14938 and n > 128
+      All minimal circles with r < 14940 and n > 128
+      All minimal circles with r < 15346 and n > 160
       All minimal circles with r < 19536 and n > 240
       All minimal circles with r < 25600 and n > 320
       All minimal circles with r < 31085 and n > 464
-      All minimal circles with r < 31705 and n > 496
+      All minimal circles with r < 31800 and n > 496

   - Taking lattice circles centred on the origin passing through a number of lattice points and scaling down the circles to find smaller